 Working on large files is also not easy with a VPN agent to connect to the file server sitting in the cloud.
 Applications such as PhotoShop or AutoCAD usually produce large files and use many linked files.
 These applications suffer from slow VPN.

 Azure File is a cloud storage service that provides Windows File Server compatibility for a Windows workload in the Azure Cloud environment.
-The benefit of setting up Azure File Sync is that the local file servers' data and content are in sync with contents in the Azure Files.
+The benefit of setting up Azure File Sync is that the local file servers' data and content are in sync with the contents in the Azure Files.
 However, Azure Files is more for Windows workloads in the Azure Cloud and not for remote end-users.
 For example, setting a mapped drive for individual users to use Azure Files is very cumbersome.
 For example, web browser-based access is not easy, weblink based file sharing is missing and mobile application to access azure files is hard to setup.

 Azure files provide a drive mapping interface to connect to the azure files service.
 However, if an end-user wants to access files and folders from a web browser, like how they would generally access OneDrive and SharePoint files, it is not easy with Azure Files.